Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

 Greece’s leftist-led government was expected Saturday to shrug off a censure vote and protests as it prepares to sign a landmark preliminary deal to end a 27-year name row with Macedonia.

-The vote was to take place in the evening, hours before the foreign ministers of Greece and Macedonia meet on the border Sunday.
+The parliamentary vote was set to take place in the evening, hours before the foreign ministers of Greece and Macedonia meet on the border Sunday.

-“The agreement to resolve the longstanding dispute over the name issue with the Former Yugoslav Republic of Macedonia is a victory of historic importance for Greece,” Prime Minister Alexis Tsipras said late Friday.

-“We proved that where there is a will, a decades-old dispute can be resolved in a balanced way,” he said.
+“We do not trust this government… Your administration is incompetent and dangerous,” said socialist party leader Fofi Gennimata.

+“This deal needs to be improved before it is too late,” she said.

-Athens had long objected to it being called Macedonia because it has its own northern province of the same name, which in ancient times was the cradle of Alexander the Great’s empire — a source of intense pride to modern-day Greeks.
+Athens had long objected to its neighbour being called Macedonia because it has its own northern province of the same name, which in ancient times was the cradle of Alexander the Great’s empire — a source of intense pride to modern-day Greeks.

-But earlier this week, Tsipras and his Macedonian counterpart Zoran Zaev reached a deal to end the dispute, which dates from Macedonia’s declaration of independence in 1991.
+But earlier this week, the leaders of both countries reached a deal to end the dispute, which dates from Macedonia’s declaration of independence in 1991.

-Senior EU officials are to attend Sunday’s ceremony in the Prespes Lakes district, according to Greek reports.

 The Macedonian parliament should start debating the agreement next week.